stirwg/certificates/draft-ietf-stir-certificates.md

 5. Finally, note that all certificates compliant with this
 specification:

     *  MUST provide cryptographic keying material sufficient to generate the ECDSA using P-256 and SHA-256 signatures necessary to support the ES256 hashed signatures required by PASSporT {{?I-D.ietf-stir-passport}}, which in turn follows JSON Web Token (JWT) {{?RFC7519}}.

     *  MUST support both ECDSA with P-256 and RSA PKCS#1 v1.5 for
 certificate signature verification.

 This document also includes additional certificate-related
 requirements:

-o  See Section 5.1 for requirements related to the certificate policies extension.
+* See Section 5.1 for requirements related to the certificate policies extension.

-o  See Section 7 for requirements related to relying parties acquiring credentials.
+* See Section 7 for requirements related to relying parties acquiring credentials.

-o  See Section 10 and Section 10.1 for requirements related to certificate freshness and the Authority Information Access (AIA) certificate extension.
+* See Section 10 and Section 10.1 for requirements related to certificate freshness and the Authority Information Access (AIA) certificate extension.